This post may contain affiliate links.

 Balling out on a budget in Vegas isn’t as hard as it appears to be – below are the tips and tricks we used this weekend.
 Keep reading because I’ve outlined all of my expenses and kept it under $300 as well!

 *Special thanks to Carlos Reyes for getting us into all the great nightclubs at the Wynn properties.
-If you need a promoter for your next visit to Vegas, please contact him on Instagram so that he can set you up.
+If you need a promoter for your next visit to Vegas, please contact him through direct message on Instagram so that he can get you on the guestlist.

 Go with a group of friends